-Gemfibrozil has shown reductions in CV events primarily in subsets of patients with high TG, low HDL-C, and characteristics of metabolic syndrome.
+Gemfibrozil has demonstrated reductions in CV events and CHD mortality primarily in subsets of patients with high TG, low HDL-C, and characteristics of metabolic syndrome.
+In the FIELD study in patients with type 2 diabetes mellitus, fenofibrate was not shown to reduce CHD disease morbidity and mortality.
+Fenofibrate produced a nonsignificant reduction in the primary endpoint of coronary events.
+Non-fatal MI and total CV events were significantly reduced, but all-cause mortality was not.
 Further information is needed for the effect of fenofibrate on clinical outcomes.
 Fibric acids lower TG levels and raise HDL-C levels to a greater extent than do the statins.
 Depending on the specific type of dyslipidemia, the fibric acids may lower total-C and LDL-C, although not as significantly as the statins.
 The fibric acids should be considered as an alternative agent to the statins for specific lipid disorders or can be used as add-on therapy with caution considering the increased risk of rhabdomyolysis.
 Fenofibrate is less likely to interact with statins compared to gemfibrozil.
+Although fenofibric acid (Trilipix) is the only fibric acid approved for use in combination with a statin, the use of fibrates with statins is common in practice.

 Niacin has been shown to reduce major coronary events and, possibly, total mortality.
-Compared to immediate release niacin (Niacor), niacin ER (Niaspan) may increase compliance and reduce the incidence of flushing.
+Compared to immediate-release niacin (Niacor), niacin ER (Niaspan) may increase compliance and reduce the incidence of flushing.
+OTC preparations of niacin are not federally regulated, therefore may lack nicotinic acid or be associated with an increased risk of hepatotoxicity.